FransFaase/Emulator/README.md

 The program also produces the files `skip_processes_new.txt` and `stat.txt`.
 This first can be used for incremental execution where steps that already have been executed succesful can be skipped.
 For this the contents of the file need to be copied to the file `skip_processes.txt` till the steps for which the execution has to continue.
+Each line contains a step/process number followed by the number of all child steps and the exit code (as hexadecimal) of the step.

 Note that the contents of the live-bootstrap directory are not modified.
 Files that are modified are placed in the `results` directory.
 The program always first searches for a file in the `results` directory, before looking in the live-bootstrap directory, it is possible that skipping steps could lead to incorrect results.